Skip to main content

 • Stick to soft, cool foods: yogurt, pudding, applesauce, smoothies, mashed potatoes, scrambled eggs

-• Chew on the opposite side of your mouth
+• Chew on the other side of your mouth

 Oral Hygiene